Regulation for the registration, evaluation, restriction and authorisation of chemicals (REACH)

 - REACH came into force on 1 June 2007.
 The newropean Chemical Agency is recruiting staff, and will be up and running in 2008.

 - In October 2006, Ministers appointed HSE, working in partnership with Defra to be the UK REACH Competent Authority.
 The formal arrangements for establishing the Competent Authority are in the final stages.

 - HSE has set up a helpdesk to support enquirers.

 - HSE are attending trade association and other stakeholder events to discuss REACH, and are working with Defra to deliver a wider HMG communication strategy and plan.

 - There is currently a lot of work going into implementing REACH, including a new building in Helsinki to house theropean Chemical Agency and significant work on guidance for industry and the Competent Authority.

 - The Competent Authority has specific responsibilities set out in REACH and found on the REACH website.

-- Although REACH is a directly acting EU Regulation and does not need to be put into UK law, the UK will need to produce laws to enforce REACH.
+- Although REACH is a directly acting Regulation and does not need to be put into UK law, the UK will need to produce laws to enforce REACH.

 - HSE continues to work with its partners to develop the Competent Authority and with Defra and enforcing colleagues on enforcement policy.
 Defra is developing the enforcement regime taking into account responses to their recent consultation, and HSE are working closely with Defra and other departments to support this work.